laurakond/Artly/README.md

 - #f4442e - Cinnabar - for the active class, logo splash, sold ribbon, hover effects
 - #f4452ecb - variation of the above for the button border color
 - #273c2c - Dark green - for the image container background
-- rgba(39, 60, 44, 0.25) - rgba color of the above for the box shadow effect
+- rgba(39, 60, 44, 0.25) - Dark green color in rgba for the box shadow effect
 - #090c02 - Smokey black - for the main font color
 - #F9F8F8 - Seasalt - for the main background and light font color
 - #E7C69E - Sunset - for the upload image frame